MarcBS/VIBIKNet/README.md

 ```
 Malinowski M, Rohrbach M, Fritz M.
 Ask your neurons: A neural-based approach to answering questions about images.
-InProceedings of the IEEE International Conference on Computer Vision 2015 (pp. 1-9).
+In Proceedings of the IEEE International Conference on Computer Vision 2015 (pp. 1-9).
 ```

 ## About